Web Technologies

 Should I use a REST API instead of scraping?

-If an official API exposes the data you need, yes — it is more stable, faster, and explicitly permitted.
-Scrape when no API exists or the API omits the data you require.
+If an official API gives you the data you need, use it — APIs are more stable, faster, and explicitly allowed.
+Reach for scraping only when no API exists, or when the API leaves out data you actually need.

 What makes an API "RESTful"?